-Likewise, any other animal, most fish verities have the same sleeping behavior.
+Likewise, like any other animal, most fish verities have the same sleeping behavior.
 Most fish verities cannot see at night.
 So, the only option they have is to stay still and have some rest.

 However, some fish verities do the opposite.
 Think about a thief.
 What is the best time for him to go and break some home?
 Well, you know the answer.
 The thieves know that during midnight all other people fall into a deep sleep.

 No one feels that a thief is collecting their valuable things just a few inches away from them in this state.
 Some fish verities have the same behavior as these thieves.
 They are called nocturnal fish verities.